stephenverderame/cpp_book/src/oop/raii.md

 };
 ```

 Now I mention that copy operations can delete data we are still using.
 How?
-Well suppose we copied `Texture` by copying `tex`. `tex` is just a handle to memory allocated in VRAM, so we're copying the handle but not the actual data.
+Well suppose we copied `Texture` by copying `tex`.
+`tex` is just a handle to memory allocated in VRAM, so we're copying the handle but not the actual data.
 But now we have two instances of classes that claim to own the data and will delete it when they are destroyed.
 This isn't good!
 The second destructor to get called will delete invalid data!
 If we wanted, we could override the copy operations to perform deep copies, but for simplicity, it's easier to just prevent those operations from occurring.

-However we could easily make `Texture` moveable.
+However, we could easily make `Texture` moveable.

 ```C++
     Texture(Texture && other) {